micropython-entradas-y-salidas-digitales

 Configuring a GPIO Pin

-In MicroPython, GPIO are handled through the Pin class, which provides us with methods to configure and control the pins.
+In MicroPython, GPIOs are managed through the Pin class, which provides us with the methods to configure and control the pins.

 To use a GPIO pin in MicroPython, we first need to import the Pin class from the machine module.